Contemporary vs modern dance

 Who are some influential figures in modern and contemporary dance?

 Martha Graham and Merce Cunningham are pivotal in modern dance.
-At the same time, Isadora Duncan and Pina Bausch have greatly influenced contemporary dance in recent times with their focus on natural movement and emotional depth.
+At the same time, Isadora Duncan and Pina Bausch have greatly influenced contemporary dance with their focus on natural movement and emotional depth.
 Dance Magazine spoke with various professionals in the dance field to discuss the current definitions and distinctions between modern and contemporary dance.

 How can beginners decide between modern and contemporary dance?